-I have close to 2,200 LinkedIn contacts, and I have seen it all when it comes to bad profile photos!
+I have over 4,000 LinkedIn contacts, and I have seen it all when it comes to bad profile photos!
 With 43% of US marketers finding a customer through LinkedIn (1), it makes sense not to scare away potential customers then!
 No, this picture of my friend Frank is NOT me!
 Among my contacts, the most interesting examples are: topless women (at least it appears like that), people with a third hand on their shoulder, people jumping out of planes and there are even men with pets, including a tiger.
-When it comes to LinkedIn photos and your use of this hub of your social brand, I coach my SAP and other contacts to use a great photo to help set the tone for their brand.
+When it comes to LinkedIn photos and your use of this hub of your social brand, I coach many sales representatives and leadership to use a great photo to help set the tone for their brand.

 Much like a home that is for sale, the curbside appeal is critical for people to make that next step with a positive state of mind walking into the home.
 People want to see a great photo and get a great impression from you before they start to engage further with you!

 6 Ways To Improve Your LinkedIn Profile Photo

 Here are six easy ways to make sure your LinkedIn photo does not suck!

 - Recent Photos Are The First Steps Toward Your Authentic Brand!
 Change your photo every year and use the new photo across your other business-related social profiles!
 And make sure you have a photo, because ‘ghost profiles’ are sure to scare your network away!